al91liwo/pytorch-rl-lab/README.md

 To trial your models you can choose a model in the `outdir` that fits your needs.

-We choose the model that gained 380 reward and take the parameters.csv to a new folder called `test_model` and safe the policy as `policy` and take the specified `parameters.csv` into `test_model`.
+We choose the model that gained approx 10.000 reward and take the parameters.csv to a new folder called `test_model` and safe the policy as `policy` and take the specified `parameters.csv` into `test_model`.

 Now we can execute the model and obtain our results graphically.